SSWConsulting/SSW.Rules.Content/rules/do-you-use-dev-tunnels-to-test-local-builds/rule.md

 created: 2023-02-06T01:31:37.930Z
 guid: 44219801-42c9-4a90-ac22-5fefcf0cb365
 ---
 Sometimes we have a need to expose a locally running application over the internet for testing or other purposes.
-Dev Tunnels is a new Visual Studio feature that can help us do that.
+Dev Tunnels is a new port forwarding feature in Visual Studio that can help us do that.

 <!--endintro-->